Permafrost/Tundra/SERVICES.md

 #### Inputs:

-* `$datetime` is the datetime string to be reformatted to a different pattern.
+* `$datetime.input` is an `IData` document containing arbitrarily specified datetime strings to be reformatted to a different pattern.
-* `$pattern.input` is an optional datetime pattern that `$datetime` conforms to, that will be used to parse the datetime string.
+* `$pattern.input `is an optional datetime pattern that the datetime strings conform to, that will be used to parse the datetime strings.
 Defaults to an [ISO8601] XML datetime.
-* `$patterns.input` is an optional list of datetime patterns that `$datetime` might conform to, useful when the exact pattern is not known.
+* `$patterns.input` is an optional list of datetime patterns that the input datetime strings might conform to, useful when the exact pattern is not known.
 A parse is attempted for each pattern until the first successful parse, or until all patterns have been tried in which case an unparseable datetime exception will be thrown.
-* `$pattern.output` is an optional datetime pattern that will be used to format the resulting `$datetime` string.
+* `$pattern.output` is an optional datetime pattern that will be used to format the resulting datetime strings.
 Defaults to an [ISO8601] XML datetime.
 * `$timezone.input` is an optional [java.util.TimeZone] ID, or a
-  `(+|-)HH:mm` time zone offset, or an XML duration string representing a time zone offset, or a raw millisecond time zone offset, or `Z` for UTC, or `local` for the default localhost time zone identifying the time zone the input `$datetime` will be parsed with.
-If specified, this time zone will override any zone specified in the `$datetime` string itself.
+  (+|-)HH:mm time zone offset, or an XML duration string representing a time zone offset, or a raw millisecond time zone offset, or `Z` for UTC, or `local` for the default localhost time zone identifying the time zone the input datetime strings will be parsed with.
+If specified, this time zone will override any zone specified in the datetime string itself.
 * `$timezone.output` is an optional [java.util.TimeZone] ID, or a
-  `(+|-)HH:mm` time zone offset, or an XML duration string representing a time zone offset, or a raw millisecond time zone offset, or `Z` for UTC, or `local` for the default localhost time zone identifying the time zone the returned `$datetime` will be formatted with.
+  (+|-)HH:mm time zone offset, or an XML duration string representing a time zone offset, or a raw millisecond time zone offset, or `Z` for UTC, or `local` for the default localhost time zone identifying the time zone the returned datetime strings will be formatted with.

 #### Outputs:

-* `$datetime` is the datetime formatted as a string according to the given `$pattern.output` in the given `$timezone.output`.
+* `$datetime.output` is an `IData` document containing the datetime strings reformatted according to the given `$pattern.output` in the given `$timezone.output`.

 ---